Changing the way we view aging

 GETTING TO KNOW ME

-Most important, I am the proud wife of the most supportive husband ever – he is my touchstone.
-I am also the mother of three adult children who inspire me daily with their work ethic, perseverance, compassion and creativity.
-These qualities are also evident in their partners who are now family too.
-Nothing is more important to me than my family and friends.
+My name is Pat Spadafora and I am the proud wife of the most supportive husband ever.
+I am also the mother of three adult children who inspire me daily with their work ethic, compassion and creativity.
+Nothing is more important to me than my family.
 They are my ‘why’.
 I love to travel, hike, read, participate in Zumba exercise/dance classes and give back to my community by volunteering.
-I am committed to personal growth and development, striving to be the best version of myself so I can give my best to others.
+I am committed to personal growth and development and to lifelong learning, striving to be the best version of myself so I can give my best to others.

-I love my work too (which never really feels like work to me!).
-My career has focused primarily on social work, post-secondary education and applied research.
+I also love to work!.
+My career has focused on social work, post-secondary education and applied research.
 From 1999-2017, I was dedicated to creating, launching and building a comprehensive program of applied research at Sheridan College in Oakville, Ontario.
 The overarching goal of the research was, and continues to be, enhancing the quality of life of older adults, their families and our communities.

 Working with Pat